Skip to main content

 Updated

-If you are new to the slopes it's a good chance that you'll be wanting to try your first kicker or rail soon.
+If you're new to the slopes it's a good chance that you'll be wanting to try your first kicker or rail soon.
 Freestyle is great fun and if you want to learn there is no better place to head than the Tignes snowpark.

 rails and boxes int eh opark

 The park in Tignes is also fitted with an airbag which is free to use and open daily.
-A perfect place to try new trick with out fear of injury.
+A perfect place to try a new trick without fear of injury.

 a collage photo of a skier doing a trick